12 Steps to Protect Your Finances When Leaving an Abusive Relationship

 3. Create a New Budget

-With control over your finances, you can set up new savings and investing plans to “become proactive about having full ownership over (your) finances,” not just reactive to your situation.
+You can set up new savings and investing plans to “become proactive about having full ownership over (your) finances,” not just reactive to your situation.

-Without the internet to teach her, Orban learned to manage her budget through trial and error.
+Orban learned to manage her budget through trial and error.
 She always kept a detailed budget.

-“I ended up itemizing my life on a day-to-day basis and seeing how much I had coming in and how much, realistically, I had to pay out to function in a normal way,” she says.
+“I ended up itemizing my life on a day-to-day basis and seeing how much I had coming in and how much, realistically, I had to pay out to function in a normal way,” she said.

 Read our tips on how to budget if you’ve never done it before: